-The dashed line marked "inflation π , no r effect" ignores the change in real interest rates on the right-hand side of equation (72), to show the effect of sticky prices in moderating the long-term-debt disinflationary mechanism.
+The dashed line marked "inflation, no r effect" ignores the change in real interest rates on the right hand side of (72), to show the effect of sticky prices in moderating the long-term-debt disinflationary mechanism.
 Here, I ignore the effect of rising interest rates in calculating the present value of the surplus, but otherwise leave model dynamics the same.
-We see that in the original calculation, the solid line, higher real rates substantially lower the present value of surpluses, and make a big moderating difference to the initial disinflation.
-Models with this long-term debt fiscal mechanism thus produce less disinflation from nominal interest rate rises when they have more sticky prices.
+We see that in the original calculation, higher real rates substantially lower the present value of surpluses, and make a big moderating difference to the initial disinflation.
+Models with this mechanism thus produce less disinflation from nominal interest rate rises when they have more sticky prices.
 However, this calculation also emphasizes the delicacy of fiscal assumptions.
-One can read it also as saying that the fiscal authority is partly passive, agreeing to raise surpluses to pay off higher real interest rates on the debt, though not agreeing to raise surpluses to pay off the real consequences of price-level jumps.
-Such behavior induces the larger disinflation.
+One can read it also as saying that the fiscal authority is partly passive, agreeing to raise surpluses to pay off higher real interest rates on the debt, though not agreeing to raise surpluses to pay off the real consequences of price level jumps.
+Such behavior would induce the larger disinflation.

-The top-right panel of figure 16 shows the response when the interest rise is announced three years in advance.
+The top right panel of Figure 16 shows the response when the interest rise is announced three years in advance.
 Higher interest rates now only affect bonds with three year or higher maturity.
-Thus, the downward inflation-rate jump is smaller, only 1%.
-However, there is still a substantial period of negative inflation response, so the price-level response (not shown) continues downward from period -3 to 0, only then starting to rise.
+Thus, the downward inflation rate jump is smaller, only 1%.
+However, there is still a substantial period of negative inflation, so the price level response (not shown) continues downward from period -3 to 0, only then starting to rise.
 Output suffers a less severe contraction, bottoming out at 2% not 4%.

 As in the frictionless model, fiscal effects happen only on the day of announcement.
 This is an important consideration in evaluating this channel.
-It will not rescue the Old Keynesian view that the interest rate rise itself sets off the disinflation.
+It will not rescue the old-Keynesian view that the interest rate rise itself sets off the disinflation.

-The effects get uniformly smaller as the interest rate rise is expected further in the future.
+The effects get uniformly smaller as the interest rate rise is expected further and further in the future.
 When the interest rate rise is expected after the maturity of the longest bond, the disinflationary effect vanishes entirely.
 Thus, this fiscal channel sensibly predicts smaller effects of expectations further in the future, and does not suffer from the forward-guidance puzzle.

-The bottom panels of figure 16 present the response to an unexpected (left) and expected (bottom) AR(1) rate rise, more typical of policy movements identified by VARs.
-The unexpected transitory rate rise on the left is the (small) slice of interest rate variation that is potentially recovered by VARs.
-(Though VARs do not attempt to orthogonalize monetary and fiscal policy shocks, $\Delta s = 0$, as I do here.)
+The bottom panels of Figure 16 presents the response to an unexpected (left) and expected (bottom) AR(1) rate rise, more typical of actual policy movements.
+The unexpected transitory rate rise on the left, is the (small) slice of variation that is potentially recovered by VARs.
+(Though VARs don't attempt to orthogonalize monetary and fiscal policy shocks, $\Delta s = 0$ as I do here.)
 The disinflation effect is now smaller still, less than 0.5% in both cases.
-The AR(1) interest rate rise has less effect on longer-term bonds than a permanent rate rise.
+The AR(1) interest rate rise has less effect on longer term bonds than a permanent rate rise.

-In sum, long-lived interest rate rises can produce disinflations on the same order of magnitude as the interest rate rises, and thus have the potential to explain the perceived effects of monetary policy.
+In sum, long-lived interest rate rises can produce disinflations on the same order of magnitude as the interest rate rises, and thus has the potential to explain the perceived effects of monetary policy.

-F. Money
+3.6 Money